-Gender roles:
+Gender roles

-- Gender roles vary and change as the person ages (for example, women may have much more freedom to openly discuss sexual issues as they age). - A patient may not be permitted to visit providers of the opposite sex unaccompanied (for example, a woman's husband or mother-in-law will accompany her to an appointment with a male provider). - Some cultures prohibit the use of sexual terms in front of someone of the opposite sex or an older person. - Several family members may accompany an older patient to a medical appointment as a sign of respect and family support.
+- Gender roles vary and change as the person ages (for example, women may have much more freedom to openly discuss sexual issues as they age). - A patient may not be permitted to visit providers of the opposite sex unaccompanied (for example, a woman's husband or mother-in-law will accompany her to an appointment with a male provider). - Some cultures prohibit the use of sexual terms in front of someone of the opposite sex or an older person. - Several family members may accompany an older patient to a medical appointment as a sign of respect and family support. - Before entering the exam room, tell the patient and his or her companion exactly what the examination will include and what needs to be discussed.
+Offer the option of calling the companion(s) back into the exam room immediately following the physical exam. - As you invite the companion or guardian to leave the exam room, have a health professional of the same gender as the patient standing by and reassure the companion or guardian that the person will be in the room at all times. - Use same-sex nonfamily members as interpreters.

-Sexual health and patient cultural background:
+Sexual health and patient cultural background

-- If a sexual history is requested during a nonrelated illness appointment, patients may conclude the two issues for example, blood pressure and sexual health are related. - In many health belief systems, there are connections between sexual performance and physical health that are different from the Western tradition.
+- If a sexual history is requested during a nonrelated illness appointment, patients may conclude the two issues - for example, blood pressure and sexual health - are related. - In many health belief systems, there are connections between sexual performance and physical health that are different from the Western tradition.
 Example: Chinese males may discuss sexual performance problems in terms of a weak liver. - Printed materials on topics of sexual health may be considered inappropriate reading materials. - Explain to the patient why you are requesting sexually related information at that time. - For young adults, clarify the need for collecting sexual history information and consider explaining how you will protect the confidentiality of their information. - Offer sexual health education verbally.
-Whenever possible, provide sexual health education by a healthcare professional who is the same gender as the patient.
+Whenever possible, provide sexual health education by a health care professional who is the same gender as the patient.

-Important note: Do not use any gender or sexual orientation terms to identify your patient without verifying how they specifically self-identify.
+Important note: Do not to use any gender or sexual orientation terms to identify your patient without verifying how they specifically self-identify.